knurling-rs/defmt/book/src/introduction.md

 - Output object format must be ELF
 - Custom linking (linker script) is required
 - Single, global logger instance (but using multiple channels is possible)
-- No x86 support.
-The x86 architecture is exclusively used for testing at the moment.

 ## Intended use